“These are wells without water, clouds carried by a tempest, for whom is reserved the blackness of darkness forever“

 clouds carried by a tempest

 Like wells that promise refreshing water, these clouds promise rain.
 All the promises are in vain.
 There is no water or rain.
 False teachers always promise more than they can deliver.
-In the meantime, people buy into their promise waiting to receive what they will never get.
+In the meantime, people buy into their promise, waiting to receive what they will never get.

 for whom is reserved the blackness of darkness forever

-God gives the vendors of false systems of belief a special reservation, a reservation in Hell.”Blackness” is gloominess.
+“Blackness” is gloominess.
 Gloom is reserved for these teachers.
-False teachers teach darkness, but darkness is where they will spend eternity (2:1,3,12).
-They claim light but their teaching is darkness.
+False teachers teach darkness, but darkness is where they will spend eternity (2 Pe 2:1,3,12).
+They claim light, but their teaching is darkness.
 They get a judgment like their teaching.
-Their teaching was dark, so they end in “darkness forever.”
+Their teaching was dark, so they ended in “darkness forever.”

 Be warned that false teachers mislead and give false hopes.